antrea-io/antrea/docs/antrea-network-policy.md

 In this example, the policy will be applied to all Pods whose ServiceAccount is `sa-1` of `ns-1`.
 Let's call those Pods "appliedToPods".
-The egress `to` section will select all Pods whose ServiceAccount is in `ns-2` namespace and name as `sa-2`.
+The egress `to` section will select all Pods whose ServiceAccount is in `ns-2` Namespace and name as `sa-2`.
 Let's call those Pods "egressPods".
 After this policy is applied, traffic from "appliedToPods" to "egressPods" will be dropped.